 Git vs. Perforce: How to Choose (and When to Use Both)

 There is plenty of debate on using Git vs. Perforce for source code management.
-Teams are looking for the ideal solution to make developers happy and support DevOps.
-So decision-makers have a lot to consider.
+And if you're evaluating Git vs. Perforce, there's a lot to consider.

 What’s the Difference Between Git and Perforce?